 The mica found in makeup is made up of the same 37 mica minerals used in other applications.

-When it comes to the use of mica in makeup, a single property stands out: its glimmer.
+But when it comes to uses of mica in cosmetics, a single property stands out: its glimmer.

 Mica is the best natural skin care ingredient to provide a bit of sparkle and glow.
 This comes from its light-reflecting properties that help that blush really pop.